 - Co-ordinating times and Days around each of her schools.

-In order to manage week by week rotating timetables (co-ordinated with teachers) and Payments Melanie uses Manual sheets that she can carry around with her.
+To manage week by week rotating timetables (coordinated with teachers) and payments, Melanie uses manual sheets that she can carry around with her.

 Most rewarding aspect